 This then leads to better digestion and overall healthy metabolism in the whole process.

-Even though you might experience frequent loo breaks, you may never go through various stomach-related issues like constipation, loose motions and else.
+Even though you might experience frequent loo breaks, you may never go through various stomach-related issues like constipation, loose motions and others.

-Fiber has been quoted as one of the biggest supporting factors for weight loss and once you are on a vegetarian diet, you are blessed with a lot of that.
+Fiber has been quoted as one of the most significant supporting factors for weight loss and once you are on a vegetarian diet, you are blessed with a lot of that.

-You will feel filled for longer durations, leading to less calorie intake in the coming hours.
+You will feel filled for longer durations in the coming hours, leading to less calorie intake.
 Eventually, you will eat less, burn more and efficiently achieve your weight loss goals.

 2. Vegetarian diet will make you consume lower saturated fat

-According to the world health organization, a normal human being consuming 2000 calories daily must not consume more than 105 calories from saturated fat.
+According to the World Health Organization, an average person consuming 2000 calories daily must not consume more than 105 calories from saturated fat.